 Forward trading is a transaction between a buyer and seller to trade a financial asset at a future date, at a specified price.
 The price of this asset and trade date is agreed beforehand as part of a forward contract.

 A forward contract is a type of derivative product that shares similar characteristics to futures and options trading.
 This means that the contract’s value is based upon the stability of the underlying asset.
-For example, an exchange rate can affect the value of a currency pair, or political unrest can affect the value of a commodity such as oil or coal.
+For example, an exchange rate can affect the value of a currency pair, or political unrest can affect the value of a commodity, as seen in coal or oil trading.

 Forward trading is an alternative to buying and selling at spot price, where an investor will physically purchase and own an asset based on its current spot price, with the intention of selling it later for a higher amount.
 The cash settlement takes place at the end of a forward contract period, as it has a pre-defined date of expiry.
-Trading forwards are often used as a hedging strategy, in particular for hedging forex, to decrease the risk of losses when price movements are particularly volatile in a financial market, as traders can close out their positions before the delivery date of the underlying asset in return for cash.
+A forward hedging strategy is often used to decrease the risk of losses when price movements are particularly volatile in a financial market, as traders can close out their positions before the delivery date of the underlying asset in return for cash.
+In particular, this applies to forex hedging.

 Despite this expiry date, it is still possible to customise forward contracts as they are considered an over-the-counter (OTC) instrument.
 Customisable aspects include expiration date of the contract, the exact asset to be traded (for example a currency or commodity) and the exact number of units of the asset.
 You can also close positions early in order to minimise capital losses or take advantage of any profits.